lawnjelly/Misc/FTIDocs/FTI.md

 ## Incorporating physics interpolation into your game
 This all sounds as though it could be very beneficial, but is theoretical, but how do we actually incorporate physics interpolation into a Godot game?
 Are there any caveats?

+Physics interpolation is applicable in both 3D and 2D, the principles are the same but there are some slight differences, and extra considerations in 2D.
+For this reason there some 3D and 2D specifics.

 We have tried to make the system as easy to use as possible, and most existing games will work with little or even no significant changes.
 That said there are some situations which require special treatment, and these will be described.

+### Turn on the physics interpolation setting
+The first step is to turn on physics interpolation in `project_settings/physics/common/physics_interpolation`.
+You can now run your game.
+It is likely that nothing looks hugely different, particularly if you are running physics at 60 tps or a similar high tick rate, however quite a bit more is happening behind the scenes.

+### Move (almost) all game logic from _process to _physics_process
+The most fundamental requirement (which you may be doing already) is to make sure your scripts are running on the physics tick rather than the rendered frame.
+This means in most cases you should be putting code, for input, AI etc in `_physics_process` (which runs at a physics tick) rather than `_process` (which runs on a rendered frame).